Newsletters: Import Subscribers From CSV Spreadsheet

 By default, everyone will see the email address field as it is essential to having a subscriber.
 You’ll also see the “Mailing List(s)” field by default, this allows you to specify a mailing list name to import subscribers to, also allowing you to create a mailing list where it isn’t available.
 This mailing list import will overwrite the selection initially

 However, if you have added additional fields in Newsletters > Custom Fields section, then you can import subscribers with those additional fields as well.
 It will show all columns in your csv file and you can map them with your custom fields.

 The delimiter is the character that you have used to separate the fields in your CSV file.
-Most people using Microsoft Excel should leave it as a comma (the default value) and assure when the CSV file is saved as CSV (Comma Delimited) to assure things go smoothly.
+Most people using Microsoft Excel should leave it as a comma (the default value) to ensure that when the CSV file is saved as CSV (Comma Delimited), things go smoothly.
 If you encounter any issues importing, THIS is the most likely cause.

 5. Mailing Lists

 This will show all your current mailing lists as checkbox options.
 Select the mailing list(s) that you want to import the subscribers in the CSV to.
 Note that multiple mailing lists can be selected.